 Why did Iraqis flee from their homes?

 ISIL, the militant group known for its brutality in Syria, moved swiftly to take and hold territory in western and northern Iraq, starting in June 2014.
 Mosul, Tikrit, and other cities fell in rapid succession.
 Christians, Yazidis, and other religious and ethnic groups fled the violence.

-After four years of fighting, 3 million people remain displaced within the country.
+At the peak of hostilities, 6 million people were displaced within the country.
 About half of them settled in camps for internally displaced people, within host communities, or in churches in the Kurdish Region of Iraq.
-Some are beginning to return to their home communities as the Iraqi government gains control of more territory.
+Most are now returning to their home communities as the Iraqi government gains control of more territory.